YD1RUH/CTF_skynet/README.md

 ![previlegeescall](/submit/38.png "previlegeescall")

-18. BOOM we got the root access. now go into **/root** and cat the root.txt
+18. BOOM we got the root access. go into **/root** and cat the root.txt

 ![previlegeescall](/submit/39.png "previlegeescall")